Cardinals vs. Mets Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up a hit in four games in a row.
-During his last five outings he is batting .389 with two doubles, a home run, six walks and three RBI.
+- Goldschmidt has picked up at least one hit in five straight games.
+During his last five outings he is batting .400 with two doubles, a home run, four walks and three RBI.

 Goldschmidt Recent Games